YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ## Agreement

 I made this project because it was hard for me to kill time and the other one was very old.
-By using this project you agreed that you will be responsible for your actions however you perform them.
-Do not use this tool to creep on others.
-Cheers.
+This tool is provided "as-is" and hence you will be responsible however you use it.
+Cheers☕

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)